BoostedColliderAnalysis/BoCA/README.md

 ## Usage

 Each analysis needs a dedicated `Analysis` class, a set of `Tagger` classess and a `main.cpp` file.
-The `Analysis` class contains the global information of the analysis, such as file names, path names, variables names.
+The `Analysis` class contains the global information of the analysis, such as file names, path names, variables names etc.
 Every `Tagger` class reconstructs or tags one specific particle or signature.
 Each analysis needs at least one dedicated `Tagger`.
 The `main.cpp` defines the order in which each `Tagger` is passed to the `Analysis`.